A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: The Parallel Algorithm

 We measure communication by the number of {\em words} moved ($\W$) and the number of {\em messages} sent ($S$).
 The cost of communicating a $\W$-word message is $\alpha + \beta \W$ where $\alpha$ is the latency and $\beta$ is the inverse bandwidth, both are defined relative to the cost of a single arithmetic operation.
 Hence, an algorithm that performs $F$ arithmetic operations, sends $S$ messages, and moves $\W$ words takes $F + \alpha S + \beta \W$ time.

+\finalrevision{In our experiments, we balance load across processes by randomly permuting rows and columns of the input matrix before running the matching algorithm.
+We distribute our matrices and vectors on a 2D $\sqrt{p} \times \sqrt{p}$ process grid.
+First applying a random row and column permutation, and then block distributing the matrix on a 2D process grid is known to provide surprisingly good load balance for large sparse matrices in practice~\cite{borvstnik2014sparse, bulucc2012parallel}.
+For the restricted case where no row or column is ``dense'', Ogielski and Aiello~\cite{ogielski1993sparse} proved that the probability of having a processor with more than $(1+\epsilon)^2 \mathit{nnz} / p$ nonzeros is less than $e^{-O(\epsilon h(\epsilon))}$ where $h(x)$ is a strictly increasing function with $h(x)\approx x/2$ for $x \to 0$ and $h(x)\approx \ln(x)$ for $x \to \infty$.}

+\finalrevision{In practice, even a symmetric permutation, where rows and columns are applied the same permutation, provides decent load balance as we demonstrate experimentally in Section~\ref{sec:load-balance}.
+Based on Ogielski and Aiello's theoretical justification for the restricted case and the experimental results supporting the theory on matrices satisfying fewer assumptions, we initially assume in our analysis that matrix nonzeros are independently and identically distributed.
+Later in this section, we will drop the restriction of matrices having no dense rows or columns.}

-Since rows are permuted randomly at the start of the algorithm, in this analysis, matrix nonzeros are assumed to be i.i.d.\ distributed.
-We also assume a square $\sqrt{p} \times \sqrt{p}$ process grid.
-The runtime of the MCM algorithm is dominated by parallel sparse matrix-sparse vector multiplication whose complexity has been analyzed in our prior work~\cite{matchingipdps16}.
-Assuming $\left\vert{\mathrm{iters}} \right\vert$ to be the number of iterations needed to find an MCM, the perfect matching computation takes:
+The running time of the MCM algorithm is dominated by parallel sparse matrix-sparse vector multiplication whose complexity has been analyzed under the \iid~assumption in our prior work~\cite{matchingipdps16}.
+Let $\left\vert{\mathrm{iters_{MCM}}} \right\vert$ to be the number of iterations needed to find an MCM, the expected complexity of the MCM step is:

-In Step A of the \texttt{AWAC} algorithm, we exchange a total of $O(m)$ requests among all processes.
-Under the i.i.d. assumption, each process contains $m/p$ edges and spends $O(m/p)$ time to prepare $O(m/p)$ requests for all other processes.
+In Step A of the \texttt{WIAC} algorithm, we exchange a total of $O(m)$ requests among all processes.
+Under the \iid~assumption, each process contains $m/p$ edges and spends $O(m/p)$ time to prepare $O(m/p)$ requests for all other processes.
 Let $R_i$ and $C_i$ be the set of rows and column whose pairwise connections are stored in process $i$.
 Let $\M(R_i)$ and $\M(C_i)$ be the set of mates of vertices in $R_i$ and $C_i$, respectively.
 Since a process stores at most $n/\sqrt{p}$ rows and columns, $|\M(R_i)| \leq n/\sqrt{p}$ and $|\M(C_i)| \leq n/\sqrt{p}$.
 In order to receive a request in the $i$th process, there must be an edge between a pair of vertices in $\M(R_i) \times \M(C_i)$.
-Under the i.i.d. assumption, the number of such edges is $O(m/p)$.
+Under the \iid~assumption, the number of such edges is $O(m/p)$.
 Hence a process receives $O(m/p)$ messages in the communication round of Step A.

-The number of requests in Step B cannot be greater than in Step A, and requests in Step C and augmentations in Step D are bounded by $O(n)$.
-Hence the total cost of \texttt{AWAC} is:
+The number of requests in Step B cannot be greater than in Step A, and requests in Step C and matching operations in Step D are bounded by $O(n)$.
+Hence the total cost of \texttt{WIAC} under the \iid~assumption is: